jmoreira01/Portfolio_Website/README.md

 ## Personal Portfolio Website

 ## Description
-This project is a proposal for a personal portfolio website.
+This project is personal portfolio website.
 It is my first project developed with practice in web development.
 The website showcases my skills and experiences, and provides a way for potential employers or clients to contact me.

 ## Technologies Used
 HTML